-In the first quarter of 2017, we recorded an impairment of \$3.7 million related to an intangible asset recorded on the acquisition of Wireless Maingate AB.
-During the quarter, we made the decision to terminate a service offering that has now been superseded by a more technologically advanced offering in our integrated Cloud & Connectivity Services business.
+In the first six months of 2017, we recorded an impairment of \$3.7 million related to an intangible asset recorded on the acquisition of Wireless Maingate AB.
+The resulting charge, which was recorded in the first quarter of 2017, was due to the decision to terminate a service offering that has now been superseded by a more technologically advanced offering in our integrated Cloud & Connectivity Services business.